devWhizz/LifeChanger/README.md

 ### Project Structure

-The project follows a standard Android app structure using the MVVM method.
+The project follows a standard Android app structure using the MVVM architecture.
 Here's an overview of the project structure:

 - **app**: This module contains the main app code and resources.
 - **data**: This package includes data repositories and models.